saidvandeklundert/notes/C/README.md

 `string literals` read-only values.
 Were they introduced after constants in the language, probably this would have been a better choice.

-`enum`: enumeration constantshave either an explicit or a positional value.
+`enum`: the first value in an enum has value 0, the next 1, and so on.
+Enumeration constants have either an explicit or a positional value.

 ```c
 enum color